OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 ~~~

-Setting the value of a uniform is almost straightforward (at least in OpenGL standard!)
+Setting the value of a uniform is almost straightforward (at least in OpenGL standard!).
+Add in your draw() function :

 ~~~ html
 // update uniforms